fbnlsr/fbnlsr/README.md

 ### Hi there 👋

-My name is Fabien, and I'm a full stack web developper from Bordeaux, France.
+My name is Fabien, and I'm a full stack web developer from Bordeaux, France.

 Since 2012, I’ve been helping many clients achieve innovative things on the web.
 I mainly work with modern tools and frameworks such as **Symfony**, and **Vue.js**.